jo-iiitmk/Spam_classification_perceptron/README.md

-# Spam classification using a simple Perceptron Algorithm.
+# Spam classification using a simple Perceptron Algorithm using scikit-learn library

 #